inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ### Number of patients on epidural

-The epidural data on the front tile is a real time view of (a) the number of patients who are on an epidural (using above eligiblity criteria of volume infused within the last 12 hours) shown as a number (at each refresh looks back and collect all the current epidural flowsheets), (b) the average time between motor block assessments.
+The epidural data on the front tile is a real-time view of (a) the number of patients who are on an epidural (using the above eligibility criteria of volume infused within the last 12 hours) shown as a number (at each refresh looks back and collect all the current epidural flowsheets), (b) the average time between motor block assessments.

 Calculate the number of patients who are currently on the unit and have had a number equal to or greater than zero in epidural volume flowsheet 7001026 documented in the last 12 hours.
 Discharged patients are not included.